mlbench/mlbench-docs/benchmark-tasks.rst

 * The price increase is less than the performance increase for 2, 4, and 8 workers.
 This suggests that distribution is worth the price increase
 * The 4 workers case seems to be the best price-performance trade-off.
+* Training on 4 workers costs ~18$, but is 2.56 times faster.